-8. Reporting and Assignment Procedures
+7. Reporting and Assignment Procedures

-Unless disqualified, excused or otherwise advised by the jury clerk, all jurors should report to the Edgecomb Courthouse auditorium on the second floor on Mondays at 8:00 a.m. or 10:30 a.m., or as otherwise indicated on the jury summons.
-After jurors have taken the oath and are qualified by the jury duty judge or jury clerk, the jury clerk will assign the jurors to each court as requested.
+Unless disqualified, excused, or otherwise advised by the jury clerk, all jurors should report to the Edgecomb Courthouse auditorium on the second floor as indicated on the jury summons.
+After jurors have taken the oath and are qualified by the jury clerk, the jury clerk will assign the jurors to each court as requested.

 No judge may request a panel be sent to the courtroom unless there is a case ready to go to trial and all parties are present in the courtroom.
 Bailiffs will report to the auditorium when instructed by their judges to escort jurors to the assigned courtrooms.
-Bailiffs must report to the jury auditorium and enter their judge's name on the sign-up sheet, which is located on the front counter in the Jury Services designated work area.
+Bailiffs must report to the jury auditorium and enter their judge's name on the signup sheet, which is located on the front counter in the Jury Services designated work area.
 Bailiffs may report as early as 7:30 a.m.

 Bailiffs must be present in the jury auditorium immediately after the prospective jurors are qualified to enable the jury clerk to fill a panel.
 Jury Services will fill panels in the order listed on the sign-up sheet as long as the respective bailiff is present.
-For example, if Bailiff #1 on the sign-up sheet is not present in the auditorium at the time the clerk is filling a panel, but Bailiff #2 is present, then Jury Services will skip Bailiff #1, and then fill the panel for Bailiff #2.
+For example, if Bailiff #1 on the sign-up sheet is not present in the auditorium at the time the clerk is filling a panel, but Bailiff #2 is present, then Jury Services will skip Bailiff #1 and fill the panel for Bailiff #2.

-Every judge should attempt to begin voir dire within 30 minutes of the jury panel arriving at the courtroom.
-If voir dire does not begin within 30 minutes, the judge should consider returning the panel to the jury auditorium for use by other judges.
+Every judge should attempt to begin voir dire within thirty minutes of the jury panel arriving at the courtroom.
+If voir dire does not begin within thirty minutes, the judge should consider returning the panel to the jury auditorium for use by other judges.